chhylp123/hifiasm/README.md

 outputs consist of:

 1. Haplotype-resolved raw [unitig][unitig] graph in [GFA][gfa] format
    (hifiasm.asm.r\_utg.gfa by default).
+This graph keeps all haplotype information
 2. Haplotype-resolved processed [unitig][unitig] graph in [GFA][gfa] format
    without small bubbles (hifiasm.asm.p\_utg.gfa by default).
-Small bubbles might be caused by somatic mutations, which are useless for some applications.
+Small bubbles might be caused by somatic mutations or noise in data, which are not the real haplotype information.
 3. Primary assembly [contig][unitig] graph in [GFA][gfa] format
    (hifiasm.asm.p\_ctg.gfa by default).
 4. Alternate assembly [contig][unitig] graph in [GFA][gfa] format
    (hifiasm.asm.a\_ctg.gfa by default).
 5. Haplotype-aware error corrected reads in fasta format (hifiasm.asm.ec.fa by default).
-6. All-to-all overlaps in [paf][paf] format (hifiasm.asm.paf).
+6. All-to-all overlaps in [paf][paf] format (hifiasm.asm.ovlp.paf).

 So far hifiasm is still in early development stage, it will output phased chromosome-level high-quality assembly in the near future.
 In addition, hifiasm also outputs three binary files that save all overlap inforamtion (hifiasm.asm.ovlp, hifiasm.asm.ovlp.source, hifiasm.asm.ovlp.reverse in default).
 With these files, hifiasm can avoid the time-consuming all-to-all overlap calculation step, and do the assembly directly and quickly.
-This might be helpful when you want to get an optimized assembly by multiple round of experiments with different parameters.
+This might be helpful when you want to get an optimized assembly by multiple rounds of experiments with different parameters.

 Hifiasm is a standalone and lightweight assembler, which does not need external libraries (except zlib).
 For large genomes, it can generate high-quality